-We are involved into the following research directions:
+I was involved into the following research directions:

-Personally I've been involved into the following themes:
+and particularly into the following themes:

 - Fault tolerant real time system, while I worked on embedded Jet Engine Control we developed a reconfigurable computer able to guarantee hard deadline even in presence of hardware fault and dynamic reconfiguration.
 For that purpose we implemented a real time scheduler with Earliest Deadline first policy plus heuristics for the load balancing problem while reconfiguration occurred.
 This was the subject of my thesis and some publications.
 I've worked also into emebedded Neural Network into a virtual machine to detect run time faults.